JoelSmith123/ideabox-mod2-refactor/TaskList.md

 12. #8 -> the idea card should persist on reload (Don't know how to do this yet)

-13. when user clicks delete (add event listener for delete buttons on cards -- Javascript -- event.target)
+13. (DONE)--------------------when user clicks delete (add event listener for delete buttons on cards -- Javascript -- event.target)

-14. #13 -> idea card should be removed (remove using js)
+14. (DONE)--------------------#13 -> idea card should be removed (remove using js)

-15. #13 -> the page should not reload (not sure why this applies here, but probably cancel default event)
+15. (DONE)--------------------#13 -> the page should not reload (not sure why this applies here, but probably cancel default event)

 16. #13 -> the idea should be removed from local storage, not appear on reload (Don't know how to do this yet)

-17. when user clicks on upvote button, user quality should go up one notch, stopping at "genius" (event listener and for loop -- Javascript)
+17. (DONE)--------------------when user clicks on upvote button, user quality should go up one notch, stopping at "genius" (event listener and for loop -- Javascript)

-18. when user clicks on downvote button, user quality should go down one notch, stopping at "swill" (event listener and for loop -- Javascript)
+18. (DONE)--------------------when user clicks on downvote button, user quality should go down one notch, stopping at "swill" (event listener and for loop -- Javascript)

 19. when user clicks on title or body of an idea, that text should become editable text field, value set at existing content (event listener and toggle content editable -- Javascript)